Each member can have Read more [...]

 How does it work?

 Qirqle is a platform including a website and apps for iOS (Apple iPhone and iPad) and Android.
-The platform is designed to start by showing only local information, members and groups.
-You can change the location to look for events in another area (other than members and groups).
-Some content and groups can include other counties or be “universal”, seen by anyone.
+While the platform is designed to focus on your local county, you can search for listings in another area and some content and groups can include other counties or be “universal”, seen by anyone.

-Qirqle includes both a public side and a private side.
-The public website includes posts of events, places, blogs, public conversations and groups.
+Qirqle includes both a public side and a members side.
+The public website includes posts of events, places, blogs, providers, public conversations and some groups.

-The private side of Qirqle is for members.
-Each member has their own site within Qirqle that we call a portal.
-A portal is customizable, and is the launch pad from where you can see all of your friends and any groups you created or joined, and choose what you want to do next.
-For example, you might talk to one or many people over text, audio and video chat, create posts on your portal or also include them on the main site, create a gallery of images, videos, and documents, set up meetings, buy people’s creations, or create or respond to classifieds and job listings.
+The members side of Qirqle allows each member to have their own site within Qirqle that we call a portal.
+A portal is customizable, and is the launch pad from where you can see all of your friends’ and groups’ activities, get messages and choose what you want to do next, and where others can see what’s going on for you.
+For example, you might talk to one or many people over text, audio and video chat, create calendar listings, favorite places, and blog posts on your portal and also include them on the main site if you wish, list your business or organization in the Providers listings, create a gallery of images, videos, and documents, set up meetings, buy people’s creations and sell your own, or create or respond to classifieds and job listings.

 You can also create or join qirqles which are our unique way of organizing groups of people for posting thoughts and information on your own portal or also on the main site, and facilitating private or public conversations over text, audio and video, along with collaboration tools such as shared documents, screens and whiteboards — kind of chat meets forums meets microblogging meets collaboration tools.